 It further breaks down why the adverb is in the wrong place, and the reason why cutting it off makes the piece reader much better.

-Integrating red crosses and using blue information symbols, the editing platform makes it easy for users to distinguish from when it prompts them to make changes and when it suggests what might need to be altered to have the sentence read better.
+Integrating red crosses and using blue information symbols, the editing platform makes it easy for users to distinguish from when it prompts them to make changes and when it makes sentence structure suggesstions for better readability.
 Green checks applaud users where they have aced their writing.
 The green feature monitors if the content has indexes placed correctly if phrases are not repeated.

 The fact that it points out places where writing was well done is awesome.
 It actually applauds you, making you feel less pressured in case your writing had many other writing issues.
 That feature balances out feedback, ensuring that it doesn’t overwhelm you.

 The psychology behind this feature is to help authors improve their craft.
 As an editing tool, ProWritingAid concentrates on giving the author intensive feedback on their style so that they may discover their strengths and do better in the next manuscript/draft.